imatixofficel/Scanner-matix/README.md

 It runs quietly in the background every 10 minutes, tests thousands of IPs with real TCP+TLS handshakes and HTTP requests, checks their real download speed, and keeps only the ones that are actually alive and fast.

 No fake data.
 No duplicates.
 No API keys.
-Just clean, tested IPs.
+Just clean, tested IPs..

 ---